Professional/Short course General Medical Ultrasound in Practice

-The aim of the General Medical Ultrasound in Practice module is to provide you with the knowledge base to become a proficient practitioner in the field of general medical ultrasound.
+The aim of this 30 credit General Medical Ultrasound in Practice module is to provide you with the knowledge base to become a proficient practitioner in the field of general medical ultrasound.

 Careers / Further study

-This module contributes towards the MSc in Medical Ultrasound.
+This module can contribute towards the MSc Medical Ultrasound.

-This module provides the student with an academic foundation in order to undertake the practice of medical ultrasound in a professional manner within an ethical and legal framework.
+This module provides you with an academic foundation in order to undertake the practice of medical ultrasound in a professional manner within an ethical and legal framework.
 It also includes interpersonal skills, the principles of verbal and written reporting concurrent with approaches to decision making and accurate record keeping.